The Ph.D. in Business and Economics Program relies on a balanced approach to both research and teaching

 The Ph.D. in Business and Economics program contains an interdisciplinary curriculum that includes STEM fields, which qualifies the program as a STEM designated degree.

 Think Lehigh's Ph.D. in Business and Economics program is right for you?
-Download our brochure and learn more about our scholarship and financial aid options!
+Request more information and learn more about our scholarship and financial aid options!
 To apply online, visit Lehigh's online application system.